simonjuleseric2/Deep-learning-and-backtracking-sudoku/README.md

 ![](plots/conf_matrix.png)

-## Solving the grid with backstrapping
+## Solving the grid with backtracking

 see [this notebook](solve_grid.ipynb) for details.